 As I reached the desert crossroad, I saw the large Mexican flag waving in the wind… Indicating wind much stronger than 10 km/h coming from the South East, the very worst scenario.
 I drove to Ventana anyway.
 Sure enough, the baby boomers we out with their kites, doing their jumpy thingies, their left and right stuff, and generally going nowhere with prohibitively expensive wings.

-No sandstorm peeling my car’s paintjob, yet looking at the white caps, I turned towards the shelter of good old Bahia de Los Suenos.
+No sandstorm peeling my car’s paintjob, yet looking at the white caps, I turned towards the shelter of mountains further south.

-One reason I did not mind going to Ventana was that I would not have to face the Saturday fishing mayhem of the Bahia… Arriving at the parking lot, I drove past twenty trailers.
+One reason I did not mind going to Ventana was that I would not have to face the Saturday fishing mayhem of other spots… Arriving at the parking lot, I drove past twenty trailers.
 Fortunately, many of them already had their boat loaded.
 There were still about ten of them out there, each one sure to buzz by my kayak and my dive flag.

 The sea was flat, but I felt the incoming tide.